 Another source of mismatch between our simulations and data resides in the fact that we looked at productivity and not at the export production that will eventually reach the bottom of the ocean.
-We also focused on on the boreal summer season while it is often advanced that the winter monsoon is responsible for higher productivity in glacial climates compared to interglacial climates, e.g. for the south-eastern core productivity in Rostek et al. (1997).
+We also focused on the boreal summer season while

+20 it is often advanced that the winter monsoon is responsible for higher productivity in glacial climates compared to interglacial climates, e.g. for the south-eastern core productivity in Rostek et al. (1997).
 It is likely that the boreal winter productivity may also affect the overall recorded signal in the sediments.
 In the next section, we especially discuss the effect of seasonality on productivity.

-10 4.2 Seasonality
+4.2 Seasonality

-Here, we investigate new paleo-productivity reconstructions for the Arabian Sea and we compare them to our simulations.
-The simulations globally largely agree with the reconstructions, with glacial productivities higher than Holocene productivities in north-western Arabian Sea, even during boreal summer.
+25 Here, we investigate new paleo-productivity reconstructions for the Arabian Sea and we compare them to our simulations.
+The simulations largely agree with the reconstructions, with glacial productivities higher than Holocene productivities in north-western Arabian Sea, even during boreal summer.

-We use data from the sediment core MD04-2873 located at 23°32N-63°50W-50E in northern Arabian Sea on the Murray Ridge (Böning and Bard, 2009) - (Figures.
+We use data from the sediment core MD04-2873 located at 23°32N-63°50E in northern Arabian Sea on the Murray Ridge (Böning and Bard, 2009) (Figures.
 2a and 8, yellow circle).
 This core is well dated by C14 dates from 50 kyr to present and has a marked Toba Ash layer (74 kyr BP, (Storey et al., 2012)) giving a significant robust stratigraphic marker.
 The coccolithophores are well preserved and abundant at this location.
 Their assemblages are used to reconstruct paleo-productivity by using a transfer function that has been designed for the Indian Ocean including the Arabian Sea (Beaufort et al., 1997).
-Samples have been prepared by settling onto cover-slips (Beaufort et al., 2014) every 10 cm for stratigraphic intervals covering 2000 years above and below each time period simulated by the model.
+Samples have been prepared by settling onto cover-slips (Beaufort et al., 2014) every 10 cm for stratigraphic intervals covering

+2000 years above and below each time period simulated by the model.
 In average 6 samples were studied by time intervals.

 Coccolithophore analysis has been automatically generated by a software, SYRACO, that has been trained to recognise coccolithophores (Beaufort and Dollfus, 2004).
 Figure 13a shows the resulting paleo-productivity for 7 of the 8 time periods we previously analysed.
 This reconstruction indicates that glacial productivity is higher than Holocene productivity in this core.
-At the core location, the effect of the boreal winter monsoon on productivity are is known to be strong (Lévy et al., 2007).
-Consequently, the stronger winter monsoons during glacial time periods are often used to explain how glacial productivity can be higher than interglacial productivity (e.g. Rostek et al. (1997); Banakar et al. (2005)).
+At the core location, the effect of the boreal winter monsoon on productivity is known to be strong (Lévy et al., 2007).
+Conhigher than interglacial productivity (e.g. Rostek et al. (1997); Banakar et al. (2005)).